psu13/mutable-states/content/So You're In a Global Pandemic 2.md

 No talk of cheap knives can end without talking about Chinese cleavers.
 For the longest time I had one that I kept just for smashing garlic.
 But I never really used it for knife things, and I felt guilty for abandoning my cultural heritage.
 The lack of a good cleaver was the gaping hole in my knife drawer.

 So obviously since I can sharpen them now I should fix this.
 These days "cheap" Chinese cleavers appear to come in more forms than "semi-custom" carbon fiber road bikes.
 After trying a few different ones out, here is my hint: buy the cheapest one.
 Which is the cheapest?
 You can't get much cheaper than <a href="https://www.amazon.com/Winco-Chinese-Cleaver-wooden-handle/dp/B003HESNR8/">this stainless steel "Winco" knife</a>.
-It has everything you want: heavy enough to smash garlic and ginger with one swing, not so heavy that you can't easily slice through soft tomatoes, nice wood handle, and less than $20!
+It has everything you want: heavy enough to smash garlic and ginger with one swing, not so heavy that you can't easily slice through soft tomatoes, nice wood handle, and barely more than $10!

-The current darlings among the Chinese brands are CCK and Shi Ba Zi but their stuff costs between four and eight times as much.
+The current darlings among the Chinese brands are CCK and Shi Ba Zi but their stuff costs between three and six times as much money as the Winco.
 Still, I had to try one of the CCK knives and it is just as advertised.
 Light (a bit too light for whacking garlic), sharp, and nice to use.
 But it's expensive, the blade is too straight so you can't rock it back and forth for lazy mincing, and I somehow already chipped it.
 Oh well.

 I also bought the Mercer cleaver.
 Mercer makes the cheap restaurant chef's knives I use, and this cleaver is the same kind of stamped blade and rubber handle deal.
 The knife is fine, but also a bit too light for garlic whacking.